 The next step is pretty clear, and it’s all about your personal information.
 Users are dealt with options to go through PayPal or credit cards, and I advise you to go with PayPal.
 This way, you’ll be able to easily monitor your costs with only a couple clicks of the mouse.

 Upon choosing additional services, which include Site Backup and HackAlert Monitoring (both of which come free of charge), you’ll see this message right here.
 It goes without saying that coupons can sometimes save you some big bucks, so don’t be afraid to use it.

 Step #5 WordPress Installation

 No, you don’t have to be a computer whiz to get things done.
 In fact, installing WordPress has become so easy that even a child can do it.

-You think I’m exaggerating?
-Let’s take you to step by step.
+Do you think I’m exaggerating?
+Let’s take you step by step.

 After you download and click on the setup, here’s what you’re gonna get.
 As demonstrated by the image, you’re gonna need to select the “One-Click Installs“ option.

 With the first step done, the next move would be to click on the WordPress icon.